AbuTekky/my-devops-learning/Linux-Module/challenges/OverTheWire-Bandit-GAME/over-the-wire-bandit-game.md

   My Journey with OverTheWire Bandit
 </h2>

 As part of my journey to mastering Linux, I recently stumbled upon the **OverTheWire Bandit** game—and honestly, it’s been a game-changer for me.
 I chose Bandit because I wanted a fun, interactive way to apply my Linux skills in real-world scenarios, and it came highly recommended by the CoderCo team as a great starting point.

 For those who haven’t heard of it, Bandit is a wargame that helps you sharpen your Linux command-line skills in a hands-on way.
 Each level throws a new challenge at you, pushing you to navigate directories, manipulate files, and use different commands to find hidden passwords and unlock the next level.

+---

 ## 🔍 What I’ve Learned So Far:

-- **Mastering Commands**: From the basics like `ls`, `cat`, and `grep`, to more advanced commands like `find`, `xargs`, and `ssh`, Bandit has given me countless opportunities to practice and fine-tune my command-line abilities.
+- **Mastering Commands:** Bandit has been a fantastic way to get hands-on with the command line.
+I started with the basics like `ls`, `cat`, and `grep`, and as I progressed, I got into more advanced tools like `find`, `xargs`, and `ssh`.
+It’s given me tons of practice, and I’ve definitely sharpened my command-line skills.

-- **Problem-Solving**: Each level is like a puzzle.
-You need to carefully read, think critically, and sometimes experiment to figure things out.
-It’s really helped me become more methodical in tackling problems in Linux.
+- **Problem-Solving:** Every level in Bandit feels like solving a puzzle.
+You have to read carefully, think things through, and sometimes just try different approaches until something works.
+It’s really helped me become more methodical and patient when working through problems in Linux.

-- **Scripting Practice**: Some levels require combining commands in creative ways or writing simple scripts.
-This has been a great way for me to improve my scripting skills.
+- **Scripting Practice:** Some levels push you to get creative by combining commands or even writing simple scripts.
+It’s been an awesome way to improve my scripting, something I wasn’t expecting to work on as much!

-- **Security Awareness**: Bandit also sneaks in some important security concepts, like file permissions and SSH.
-This has been super helpful, especially since these are things anyone working with Linux in DevOps or sysadmin roles should understand.
+- **Security Awareness:** Along the way, Bandit throws in some important security concepts like file permissions and SSH.
+These things are critical, especially if you’re working in DevOps or managing servers.
+I picked up some useful security tips without even realizing it at first.

+---

+## 🤔 Challenges Faced:

-One of the trickiest levels I encountered involved searching for a file with specific properties using a combination of `find ./inhere -type f -size 1033c` and `cat file.txt | sort | grep`.
-I struggled with it for a while but finally managed to crack it!
-The sense of accomplishment after figuring it out was incredibly rewarding and made the challenge all the more worth it.
+One of the toughest levels I tackled had me searching for a file with very specific properties using commands like `find ./inhere -type f -size 1033c` and `cat file.txt | sort | grep`.
+It took a while, and I struggled with it, but finally cracking it felt *so* satisfying.
+That’s what makes the challenge worth it.

+---

 ## 💡 Why I Think You Should Try It:

-If you’re like me and want to deepen your understanding of Linux, **OverTheWire Bandit** is absolutely worth your time.
-It’s challenging, no doubt, but that’s what makes it so rewarding.
-Every level you beat is a small victory and proof that your skills are improving.
-Plus, there’s nothing quite like the satisfaction of cracking a tough level!
+If you're looking to boost your Linux skills, I highly recommend giving OverTheWire Bandit a shot.
+It's tough, but that's what makes it rewarding.
+Each time you beat a level, it’s a big W, and it’s really satisfying to see how your skills improve as you go.
+Plus, there’s nothing quite like that feeling of finally cracking a tricky challenge.

-This experience has inspired me to continue exploring more advanced wargames like **Narnia** or **Leviathan**, to further strengthen my Linux and security knowledge.
-I highly recommend Bandit if you want to take your Linux skills to the next level—it’s one thing to read about commands in a book, but applying them in a real, game-like environment is where the real learning happens.
+---

 <h2 style="font-family: 'Press Start 2P', cursive; color: #23FF16;">
   Bandit Level 0